 Special Dietary Needs

 The U.S. Department of Agriculture’s (USDA) National School Lunch Program (NSLP) and School Breakfast Program (SBP) require that schools make substitutions to the regular meal for students who are unable to eat the meal because of their disabilities.
-This need must be certified by a licensed physician.
+The Child Nutrition department will make reasonable accommodations when a student’s disability restricts his/her diet and the disability is supported by a medical statement signed by a medical authority that is licensed by the State to write medical prescriptions or meal accommodation requirement in a student’s individualized education program (IEP).

 Substitutions are required for students that have:

-- A physical or mental impairment that substatially limits one or more major life activities including eating
+- A physical or mental impairment that substantially limits one or more major life activities including eating

 These conditions meet the definition of “disability” and substitutions prescribed by the licensed physician must be made.